-For the year ended December 31, 2011, the Company did not recognize an income tax benefit for any of its deferred tax assets, primarily related to net operating loss carryforwards, due to the uncertainty of sufficient future taxable income to fully utilize its deferred tax assets.
 As of each reporting date, the Company's management considers new evidence, both positive and negative, that could impact its view with regard to future realization of deferred tax assets.
-For the year ended December 31, 2012, cumulative positive taxable income over the last three tax years had been generated, offsetting the negative evidence of cumulative losses in previous years.
+For the years ended December 31, 2013 and 2012, cumulative positive taxable income over the last three tax years had been generated, offsetting the negative evidence of cumulative losses in previous years.
 The Company also determined that its expectations of future taxable income in upcoming tax years would be sufficient to result in full utilization of these net operating loss carryforwards and deferred tax assets prior to any statutory expiration.
-As a result, the Company's management determined that sufficient positive evidence exists as of December 31, 2012 to conclude that it is more likely than not deferred tax assets of \$3.73 million are realizable, and it reduced its valuation allowance accordingly.
-The reduction of the valuation allowances against these deferred tax assets resulted in an income tax benefit during the year ended December 31, 2012 of \$3.73 million.
-A valuation allowance remains against certain deferred tax assets relating to state net operating loss carryforwards from the Company's e-commerce and home party operating subsidiaries due to the timing uncertainty of when the subsidiaries will generate cumulative positive taxable income to utilize the associated deferred tax assets.
-A valuation allowance also remains against certain deferred tax assets relating to investment loss carryforwards because the Company's current investments are classified as held-to-maturity, indicating they will be redeemed at par value and will not generate gains sufficient to utilize the associated deferred tax assets.
+As a result, the Company's management determined that sufficient positive evidence existed as of December 31, 2013 and 2012 to conclude that it is more likely than not deferred tax assets of \$4.04 million and \$3.73 million, respectively, are realizable, and it adjusted its valuation allowance accordingly to reflect the estimated net realizable value.
+The reduction of the valuation allowances against these deferred tax assets resulted in an income tax benefit during the years ended December 31, 2013 and 2012 of approximately \$1,000 and \$3.73 million, respectively.
+A valuation allowance remained at December 31, 2013 and 2012 against certain deferred tax assets relating to state net operating loss carryforwards from the Company's e-commerce and home party operating subsidiaries due to the timing uncertainty of when the subsidiaries will generate cumulative positive taxable income to utilize the associated deferred tax assets.
+A valuation allowance also remained at December 31, 2013 and 2012, against certain deferred tax assets relating to investment loss carryforwards because the Company's current investments were classified as held-to-maturity as of December 31, 2012, indicating they would be redeemed at par value, and they did not generate gains sufficient to utilize the associated deferred tax assets when they matured in 2013.

-As of December 31, 2012, the Company had approximately \$881,000 of remaining federal income tax credits, \$533,000 of which expire between 2018 and 2021 and the balance without an expiration, which can be carried forward to offset future income taxes.
-As of December 31, 2012, the Company also had a federal tax net operating loss carryforward under U.S. GAAP of approximately \$5.73 million expiring between 2020 and 2030, which can be used to offset against future federal taxable income, a North Carolina tax net operating loss carryforward of approximately \$8.40 million expiring between 2015 and 2025, and various other state tax net operating loss carryforwards expiring between 2016 and 2030, which can be used to offset against future state taxable income.
+As of December 31, 2013, the Company had approximately \$882,000 of remaining federal income tax credits, \$533,000 of which expire between 2018 and 2021 and the balance without an expiration, which can be carried forward to offset future income taxes.
+As of December 31, 2013, the Company had federal tax net operating loss carryforwards under U.S. GAAP of approximately \$5.66 million, expiring between 2020 and 2033, which can be used to offset against future federal taxable income, North Carolina tax net operating loss carryforwards across all of the entities of approximately \$11.28 million expiring between 2023 and 2028, and various other state tax net operating loss carryforwards expiring between 2016 and 2033, which can be used to offset against future state taxable income.

-As of December 31, 2012, there was approximately \$6.03 million in net operating loss carryforwards in Hong Kong.
+As of December 31, 2013, there was approximately \$6.03 million in net operating loss carryforwards in Hong Kong.
 In accordance with the Hong Kong tax code, these amounts can be carried forward indefinitely to offset future taxable income in Hong Kong.
-The Company's deferred tax assets in Hong Kong were fully reserved with a valuation allowance of \$996,000 as of December 31, 2012 and 2011 and had been fully reserved in all prior periods due to the uncertainty of future taxable income in this jurisdiction to utilize the deferred tax assets.
+The Company's deferred tax assets in Hong Kong were fully reserved with a valuation allowance of \$996,000 as of December 31, 2013 and 2012 and had been fully reserved in all prior periods due to the uncertainty of future taxable income in this jurisdiction to utilize the deferred tax assets.